pakastin/rzr/README.md

 Turboboosted 2 KB virtual dom view library for browser &amp; node.js

 ## Installation
-This is an early beta, for now install straight from Github:
+This is an early beta.
+For now install straight from Github:
 ```js
 npm install pakastin/rzr
 ```